-When we began S3Model in 2009, we intended to use OWL as the basis on which to build the concepts.
-However, the Open World Assumption is in conflict with constraint based modeling at the S3Model core.
+When we began S3Model in 2009, we intended to use the OWL language as the basis on which to build the concepts.
+This is the same approach attempted or currently being attempted by other interoperability projects.
+However, the Open World Assumption conflicts with constraint-based modeling at the S3Model core.

-As the Linked Data environment matures, graph based technologies are becomming mainstream for data discovery and analysis.
-By using both XML Schema 1.1 to model the structural and syntactic needs and RDF to model semantics we create the best of all worlds towards computable semantic interoperability.
+As the Linked Data environment matures, graph-based technologies are becoming mainstream for data discovery and analysis.
+By using a combination of XML Schema (to model the structural and syntactic needs) and RDF (to model semantics) we create the best of all worlds towards computable semantic interoperability.

-In this document, when we talk about S3Model we will use the term S3Model.
-When we talk about modeling concepts in an area of interest we use the term domain.
-Though we are thinking primarily about the domain of healthcare and the information technology to support healthcare information exchange, S3Model concepts may be applied to any domain of interest.
+In this document, when we talk about S3Model, we use the term S3Model or S3M.
+When we talk about modeling concepts in an area of interest, we use the term domain.

-The complex nature of healthcare concepts and query needs requires a rigourous yet flexible structural approach to modeling.
-Using a multi-level approach built on a solid data model fulfills this need.
+The complex nature of interacting with cross-domain concepts and query needs requires a rigorous yet flexible structural approach to modeling.
+Using a multi-level approach built on a robust data model fulfills this need.
 The Reference Model consists of a minimum of components required to construct robust models.
-Desgined around the ubiquitous XML Schema data model provides a solid, standardized, implementable infrastructure.
-The Reference Model reference implementation is realized in XML Schema 1.1.
+Designed around the ubiquitous XML Schema data model provides a reliable, standardized, implementable infrastructure.
+The Reference Model reference implementation is expressed in XML Schema.

-This guarantee means that it is easier to build persistence and query infrastructure that can accomodate unforseen domain concept models.
-This greatly reduces application complexity and maintenance.
+This guarantee means that it is easier to build persistence and query infrastructure that can accommodate unforeseen domain concept models.
+This capability reduces application complexity and maintenance.

 The S3Model environment defines a few semantics to relate various components.
 Each Reference Model defines semantics for each component.

-RDF provides an elegant and simple approach to expressing semantics.
-In addition, the variety of syntaxes available to express the Subject, Predicate, Object statements provides an excellent solution.
+RDF provides an elegant and straightforward approach to expressing semantics.
+Besides, the variety of syntaxes available to express the Subject, Predicate, Object statements provides an excellent solution.

-The Reference Model and domain concept models are authored in XML Schema and therefore the canonical RDF syntax of RDF/XML is used in these instances.
+The Reference Model and domain concept models are authored in XML Schema, and therefore the canonical RDF syntax of RDF/XML is used in these instances.
 The syntax used to represent these in implementations is left up to the systems developers.
-The specifications include the RDF/XML semantics in the XML Schema in order to facilitate easy exchange and governance of the Reference Model.
-For convienence there is also an extract of the semantics in RDF/XML and JSON-LD.
+The specifications include the RDF/XML semantics in the XML Schema to facilitate exchange and governance of the Reference Model.
+For convenience, there is also an extract of the semantics in RDF/XML and JSON-LD.

-Some tools (e.g. Protégé) do not support the full range of XML Schema 1.1 datatypes directly.
-We defined these in S3Model.rdf as well.
+Some tools do not support the full range of XML Schema datatypes directly.
+We defined these in the ontotlogy as well.